Goldziher/go-utils/docs/sliceutils/unique.md

 `func Unique[T comparable](slice []T) []T`

-Unique tales a slice of type T and returns a slice of type T containing all unique elements.
+Unique takes a slice of type T and returns a slice of type T containing all unique elements.

 ```go
 package main